Fertility and Reproductive Health

 Why It Works for Medical Travel

-Finally, there’s the stress factor.
+Stress also plays a role in the patient experience, as well as success rates!
 Evidence is mounting that stress reduction for a couple significantly increases the chance of a conception.
 That means a relaxing vacation, far from the pressures of day-to-day work and family responsibilities, may increase the chances of a successful IVF procedure and a beautiful new baby nine months later.
 The top international fertility clinics offer soothing surroundings, often in resort destinations, that give patients a welcome contrast to the coldly clinical approach experienced in North American centers.

 Where to Go for Treatment